 French pharmacy brand La Rouche-Posay is known for its superior quality and is Europe’s secret for skin protection.
 If you struggle with oily skin or acne, this oil-free sunscreen is your best bet this winter.

-Dermatologist recommended, this daily anti-aging is lightweight, broad-spectrum, and water-resistant.
-Just remember to shake the bottle before each use!
+This dermatologist-recommended daily anti-aging sunscreen is lightweight, broad-spectrum, and water-resistant.
+Just remember to shake the bottle before each use.

-The truth of the matter is that no matter what time of year it is, the sun’s rays are still incredibly harmful to the skin.
+The truth is that no matter what time of year, the sun’s rays are still incredibly harmful to the skin.
 Your body might be covered more during the winter so you’ll need less body sunscreen but your face is still exposed.
 You’ll need a powerful SPF to keep UVA, UVB, pollution, and infrared rays at bay.
 On top of that, you’ll need to moisturize more regularly because the cold air and brisk winds are known to dehydrate.

-We recommend using an SPF that has hydrating properties, as well as a combination of both mineral and chemical sunscreens.
-Mineral sunscreens (most commonly zinc oxide, but also titanium dioxide) block the sun’s rays from penetrating the skin.
+There are tons of options to choose from, including our recommendations for the best winter sunscreens.
+It can feel overwhelming.
+Ultimately, we recommend using an SPF that has hydrating properties, as well as a combination of both mineral and chemical sunscreens.
+Mineral sunscreens (most commonly zinc oxide but also titanium dioxide) block the sun’s rays from penetrating the skin.
 Chemical sunscreens absorb and diffuse the rays, rendering them powerless.
 You should try to avoid oxybenzone, as it has been found to be very harmful to coral reefs and other marine wildlife when washed off into the water supply.
-Instead opt for reef-safe sunscreen.
+Instead, opt for reef-safe sunscreen.